Jar City, also known as Tainted Blood (Icelandic: Mýrin, "The Bog") ( listen ), is …

 A thriller a la A.E.Poe the goal is to find who murdered one of the participants to a Poe convention that has been moved at the last minute to Buenos Aires.

-Allow me to quote to give you a better idea of the tone: "And you told us what the story would be like if you had written it.
+"And you told us what the story would be like if you had written it.
 Urquiza was to kill Johnson.
 Urquiza was to invoke the powerful beings from the South, Azathoth and Yog-Sothoth, and to be the embodiment of Hastur, the destroyer, he who walks in the wind, so as to prevent Johnson from revealing even more than he already had, quite innocently, revealed of the language of the Necronomicon and of the secret code concealed in Poe’s literature.
 Everything had been set …

 Read this book because I'm just back from Buenos Aires which totally charmed me and where the action of this novel is located.